 Content marketing is a form of marketing that is content driven.
 When I say ‘content’ I mean blog articles, social media posts, YouTube videos, guest articles and more.

-A good content marketing strategy should look at your different target audiences, identify what their pain points are and create content around those topics.
-The content is then disseminated via social media channels, your blog, blogs on other websites, email marketing and basically any other digital channel that you have access to.
+A good content marketing strategy should look at your different target audiences, identify what their pain points are, and create content around those topics.
+The content is then disseminated via social media channels, your blog, whitepapers, digital PR, email marketing, and basically any other digital channel that you have access to.

 Why is Content Marketing Important?